MoroAlberto/symfony_pokemon_team/README.md

 Now, [go to localhost](http://127.0.0.1/team/create) to create your Pokémon team to try to excel at the Pokémon tournament!.

-This program have 3 page:
+This program have 2 page:

 - [create page](http://127.0.0.1/team/create) when you can create your random Pokémon team, chose a powerful name for your team and let chance choose the Pokémon.
 - [list page](http://127.0.0.1/team/list) when you can check all the created Pokémon teams.

-- [edit page](http://127.0.0.1/team/1/edit) when you can modify the name of a team.
+In list page you can modify the name of a team.